 Q. Do you have any other recipes for good old fashioned condiments?

 - ½ cup fresh mint, leaves finely chopped (about 1 small bunch)

 - 1 tablespoon caster sugar

 - 1 tablespoon white wine vinegar

-- Allow to stand for one hour to let the flavour develop.
+- Ideally, allow to stand for one hour (to let the flavour develop) before serving.

-- Store in a jar in the fridge for up to one week.
+- Store in a sealed jar in the fridge for up to one week.